kuberhealthy/kuberhealthy/cmd/test-external-check/README.md

   runInterval: 10m
   timeout: 1m
 ```
-You can change the default specs as neededin the above YAML to extend or shorten timeouts, run intervals, etc.
+You can change the default specs as needed in the above YAML to extend or shorten timeouts, run intervals, etc.